mjdominus/quicket/README.md

 `new-ticket -S ID` creates a subticket of the ticket with the specified ID.

+This is unnecessary at first; you can just write the markdown file by hand.

 ## `todo`

 List tickets that are ready to start, are in progress, or are